sElbourhichi/Instagram-Data-Analysis/README.md

 # Instagram-Data-Analysis
-Answering different questions using SQL.
+Answer different questions using SQL.

 This project is a cloned mimic version of Instagram database.
 The goal of this project is to perform data analysis to answer question and scenarios such as :
 - Finding the oldest users.